Prunoideae/MitoFlex/README.md

 ## 1.1 Platform

-MitoFlex is developed under `Ubuntu 18.04.3 LTS on Windows Subsystem of Linux(WSL)`, and tested under `Ubuntu`
+MitoFlex is developed under `Ubuntu 18.04.3 LTS on Windows Subsystem of Linux(WSL2)`, compiled and tested under `CentOS release 7.3.1611`.

 ## 1.2 Storage